Zhiyong Cheng, PhD

 2003 Peking University, PhD (Analytical Chemistry)

 Welcome to Dr. Cheng’s Lab!
-We are dedicated to a better understanding of metabolic disorders and exploring therapeutic rationales for human metabolic diseases (e.g., diabetes, obesity, and cancer).
+We are dedicated to a better understanding of metabolic disorders and to developing mechanism-driven therapeutic rationales for human metabolic diseases (e.g., diabetes, obesity, and cancer).
 To make a lasting impact in this field, we are motivated to conduct well-designed studies leading to exciting and novel discoveries.
-Here in the Cheng Lab, you will enjoy great team work, scientific integrity, and good scholarship.
-All lab members are expected to work individually, collaboratively, and supportively with the highest ethical standards.
-Our priority is that you are happy in the lab and are passionate about science and discovery, so you can be productive and successful in your career.
+Here in the Cheng Lab, you will enjoy great team work and good scholarship.
+All lab members are expected to work individually, collaboratively, and supportively.
+Our priority is that you are happy in the lab and enjoy science and discovery, so you can be productive and well prepared for the future career.

 Wang Z, Cheng Z, Cristofaro V, Li J, Xiao X, Gomez P, Ge R, Gong E, Strle K, Sullivan MP, Adam RM, White MF, Olumi AF.
 Inhibition of TNF-α Improves the Bladder Dysfunction That Is Associated With Type 2 Diabetes.
 Diabetes, 2012 Aug; 61(8):2134-45.